 19) Génépi (Fortified, Aromatized Wines with wormwood)

-Génepi (Genepy) is a light green tinted liqueur named for the wormwood plant that grows natively at high altitudes in the French and Swiss alps.
+Génepi (Genepy) is a light green tinted liqueur named for the wormwood plant that grows in high latitudes in the French and Swiss Alps.
 This species is collectively called Génépi and has been used for medicinal purposes since ancient times.

 Adding Genepi gives fortified drinks a bit more of a delicate and floral flavour.

-Génepi is traditionally served as a digestif, but this magically becomes an aperitif drink with a splash of tonic or crème de cassis.
-Genepi is also popular after a day of skiing in the alps.
+Because Génepi liqueur has a high alcohol content, it’s traditionally served as a digestif, but if you dilute it with a splash of tonic or crème de cassis.
+Genepi is also popular after a day of skiing in the Alps.

 Anise is in the parsley family and tastes similar to licorice.
 It’s a bit of an acquired taste, even for some French people.

-Alcohol aromatized with anise are popular French aperitifs in the south of France, especially in Provence on a hot summer day with friends on a terrace.
+Alcohol aromatized with anise are popular aperitifs in the south of France, especially in Provence on a hot summer day with friends on a terrace.
+Here are some that contain these ingredients.

 20) Absinthe (Banned for over 100 years)

-Absinthe is a magical green fairy drink with Anise and wormwood and its hallucinatory effects are legendary.
+Absinthe is a magical green fairy drink with Anise and wormwood.
+Its hallucinatory effects are legendary.
 So much so that it was banned for nearly 100 years until recently.

 How to serve: